hhucn/argumentation-similarity-survey-results/README.md

 The different scenarios (h3 level) or grouped together (h2 level).
 The h2 heading contains the exact question which has been asked, followed by the summary of all answers frequencies for this scenario, each scenario's text and answer frequencies.
 If multiple questions have been asked for the same scenario, its text is not repeated again.
+More complex scenarios include a graphic representing the argumentations; those graphics were not part of the questionnaire.

 The answer we have expected from our hypotheses are marked <b>bold</b>.
 Significant answer frequencies are underlined in different styles depending on the significance level: